 Pull reports and review engagement after the Fair

-All students that click the button in a group’s booth indicating interest will be added to that group’s member list as a Contact, which will include a custom Member tag with the name of your Fair.
-Officers can create and add additional tags to keep track of conversations and can easily add students as full members or send targeted communications with more information.
+All students that click the button in a group’s booth indicating interest will be added to that group’s member list as a Contact, which will include a custom Member Tag with the name of your Fair.
+Officers can find the their list of Contacts by managing their group > Members > Contacts > filter by the correct Member Tag.

 Below please find some top Q&A from administrators at our webinar on Hosting Your Virtual Involvement Fair with CampusGroups.

 Q: Can we integrate a virtual fair within our orientation CampusGroups portal?

 A: We have not tested this yet, but given that you can add Web Views in your orientation app, you should be able to embed the Virtual Fair link into it.
 The Map View will have to be tested to work well on a mobile phone.